givenwong/capitalone-project/read_me_question_1.txt

 4. Run 'ols.m' with your matlab.
 The prediction on the test data set is 'predict_ols'.
 5. You may see different predictions if you run it yourself.
 Don't panic: we are just using different random seed.
 Neural network and random forest both depend on some random number generators.

 I suggest you take the prediction by random forest.
+On this data set, random forest is better than linear regression which is better than neural network in terms of the mean square errors.

 Warning: DO NOT try to merge the 3 matlab scripts into a big one and run.
 This is because the names of the functions and variables conflict.
 Matlab, like Python or other scripting languages, can't be built with a dependency file, which is different from languages like C, JAVA.
 It is also to prevent loading too much stuff into the memory in one time.